Mario54/smooch-parse-cloud/README.md

 Smooch itself doesn't offer a way to authenticate users.
 Therefore you need your own backend in order to have user authentication (i.e. login).

-Parse.com offers a backend as a service for mobile, desktop, and embedded devices.
+Parse offers a backend as a service for mobile, desktop, and embedded devices.
 With it you don't need to worry about creating and maintaining your own backend.
-It's perfect for implementing your cool idea quickly.
+It's perfect for quickly implementing your cool idea.

+Parse provides user management services (authorization, authentication, sessions, etc.), so you don't have to worry about it.
+In addition to users, you can store arbitrary data in the database.
+Parse also offers the Cloud Code service, a way to run arbitrary code to augment your Parse application.
+This module is for the Cloud Code service.

-You need a [Parse](https://parse.com) and [Smooch](https://smooch.io) account to get started.
+To get started, you need a [Parse](https://parse.com) and [Smooch](https://smooch.io) account.

 ## Why use this module?
-This Cloud Code module offers a way to easily:
+The Smooch Cloud Code module offers a way to easily:
 - Generate JWTs needed to securely interact with Smooch's REST API
 - Share Parse user properties with Smooch user properties

-You will have to add the code in this repo to your Parse Cloud Code application.
-If you don't already have a Parse Cloud Code application, follow the instructions [here](https://parse.com/docs/cloudcode/guide#command-line) to create one.
+Going forward, we assume that you already have a Parse Cloud Code application.
+If you don't have one, follow the instructions [here](https://parse.com/docs/cloudcode/guide#command-line) to create one.

 ## Adding the Smooch Cloud Code Module
 To use Parse with Smooch, you will have to add this module to your Cloud Code application.